Sourav-sharma9693/Syntactic-Processing-Assignment/README.md

 After that, you need to create a dictionary in which diseases are keys and treatments are values.
 There are eight major tasks that we need to perform to complete it.
 They are as follows:

-Data preprocessing
+1.Data preprocessing
-Concept identification
+2. Concept identification
-Defining the features for CRF
+3. Defining the features for CRF
-Getting the features words and sentences
+4. Getting the features words and sentences
-Defining input and target variables
+5. Defining input and target variables
-Building the model
+6. Building the model
-Evaluating the model
+7. Evaluating the model
-Identifying the diseases and predicted treatment using a custom NER
+8.Identifying the diseases and predicted treatment using a custom NER